 EoL covers all 4 dimensions of sustainable development: society, economy, culture, and environment.
-Thanks to our network of producers, buyers and certifiers, EoL is able to support the biodynamic farmers and produce positive impact products, while sequestering carbon and enhancing biodiversity.
+Thanks to our network of producers, buyers and certifiers, EoL is able to support biodynamic farmers and produce of products with a positive impact, while sequestering net carbon and enhancing farm biodiversity.
 The Standard aims to create a system that serves the global community by taking into account the living conditions of future generations.
 To do so, EoL commits to develop local communities through education, art and creation of fair and dignified working conditions.
-We are ensuring that every project certified by our standard is transparent, follows the true cost accounting approach, covers living wages of the workers along the value chain and stimulates their continuous individual potential unfolding.
+EoL ensures that every carbon project validated and verified by our standard is transparent, follows the true cost accounting approach and covers living wages of the workers along the value chain.

 Our development dimensions

 - Factory supervisors and managers receive training to create space for cultural events.

 - Conducting regular creative activities with employees.

 - Respecting the local traditions/culture of the employees.

 - Learning and encouragement individual well-being and self-development/creative expression.